Pixie-bob: Breed standard

-Pixie-bobs are a fully domestic breed of cat selected and bred to resemble the North American bobcat.
+Pixie-bobs are a fully-domesticated, selectively-bred breed of cat (Felis cattus) intended to resemble the North American bobcat (Lynx rufus).

-Pixie-bobs can be large but on average reach around 11 lb (5 kg), similar to good sized domestic cats, with only very few breeders producing consistently large cats.
-They are usually large-boned, muscular and massive.
-Males are most times larger than females.
-The average domestic cat weighs about 8 lb (4 kg).
-Pixie-bobs grow up to for four years instead of one year like most domestic cats.
+While the average domestic cat breed weighs about 8 lb (4 kg), Pixie-bobs can be somewhat larger, but (on average) usually do not exceed 11 lb (5 kg), similar to a medium- to large-sized domestic cat.
+Only very few breeders are regularly producing larger cats, which are generally large-boned, muscular and massive in form.
+Male Pixie-bobs are, most times, larger than females.
+Pixie-bobs grow for up to four years, instead of one year, like most domestic breeds.

-Most Pixie-bobs have black fur and skin on the bottom of their paws, tipped ears, heavy ear hair, black lips, and white fur around the eyes but with black eye skin.
-Their muzzle is large with round whisker pads and a red nose leather.
-Their chins have white fur, but often have black skin under the white fur.
+Most Pixie-bobs have black fur and skin on the bottom of their paws, with tipped ears, heavy ear-hair, black lips, and white fur around the eyes (but with black eye-skin).
+Their muzzle is large, with rounded whisker pads and a red nose-leather.
+Their chins have white fur, but often have black skin underwear.
 Some of their whiskers change from black (root – about 25%) to white (to the tip – about 75% of the whisker).
-Their bobcat-like fur pattern often has reddish tones mixed in.
+Their bobcat-like fur pattern often has reddish, apricot, and peach tones mixed-in.
 Most are short-haired, but some are long-haired.
 The brow should be heavy and the eyes should have a triangular shape.
 Eyes are blue when kittens, then change to green or gold when several months old.
 Tail size can range from 2 inches (approximately 5 cm) to hock length when leg is extended.
 The head is pear-shaped and is considered to be the most important characteristic.

-It is not presently known what genetic similarity there may or may not be between the Pixie-bob and other breeds with suppression of the tail, such as the Manx, American Bobtail, and Japanese Bobtail.
+It is not presently known what genetic similarity there may be (or not) between the Pixie-bob and other breeds with suppressed tails, such as the Manx, American Bobtail, and Japanese Bobtail.